 Clear communication helps avoid common mistakes such as double-booking and others.
 Providing communication channels to discuss schedules amongst themselves is also a significant plus.

 Scheduling conflicts are an inevitability in companies with hourly employees.
 Obviously, best scheduling practices and quickly managing conflicts will result in fewer issues, but it’s also fundamental to be organized and thorough in schedule planning from the start.

 Establish an organized schedule planning process and a system for team members to confirm assigned work and communicate any change in plans.

 Humans make mistakes, and scheduling conflicts are part of those.
 The important thing here is trying not to make excuses for it or blame anyone for the error.
 This won’t rectify or solve the situation and could damage your future business relationships.

 When in a situation like this, communicate with all the stakeholders involved and always be polite and respectful while you explain the circumstances that resulted in the schedule conflict outcome.
 Apologize for the inconvenience but don’t overexplain.
-That can backfire and shows unprofessionalism.
+That can backfire and show unprofessionalism.
 Show empathy, and everything will work out.

 You might be interested in: